 The press have discovered The Reward Foundation and are spreading the word about our work including: the porn awareness classes; the call for effective, brain-based sex education in all schools; need for training for NHS healthcare providers on pornography addiction and our contribution to research on porn-induced sexual dysfunctions.
-This page highlights our latest successes in newspapers and online.
-We hope to post many more stories as 2018 progresses.
+This page highlights our successes in newspapers and online during 2018

 If you see a story featuring TRF we have not put up, please send us a note about it using the contact form at the bottom of this page.